 A sensible approach is to keep an open dialogue with individuals and encourage them to speak to a member of the staff team if they have any issues.
-If you have experience of working with an individual then you may be able to pick up on signs or triggers that they are upset and initiate a conversation to try and resolve it before it escalates.
+If you have experience working with an individual then you may be able to pick up on signs or triggers that they are upset and initiate a conversation to try and resolve it before it escalates.

 Despite the best planning and proactive approaches, confrontations are still possible.
-When they do, you should remain calm, speak slowly and demonstrate neutral body language.
+When they happen, you should remain calm, speak slowly and demonstrate neutral body language.
 If you are too defensive or too aggressive, the confrontation could escalate further.
 If possible, move to a quiet and private area to talk with them.
 Listen to what they say and take their issues seriously.
 Negotiate to find some common ground on which to build a solution.

-If you feel that an individual is too emotionally-charged to think clearly or you believe that the situation may escalate further, leave them alone to calm down in their own time and reopen discussions when they are more responsive.
+If you feel that an individual is too emotionally charged to think clearly or you believe that the situation may escalate further, leave them alone to calm down in their own time and reopen discussions when they are more responsive.